This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 On average, snake plants that receive only low light will live for 5-10 years.
 Although, there have been cases of snake plants living 25 years or longer in their favored and idyllic growing conditions.

-Snake plants can tolerate any amount of sunlight, but they thrive in bright indirect light.
+Snake plants can tolerate any amount of sunlight but thrive in bright, indirect light.
 The right amount of light will increase the longevity of your snake plant.

 Sunlight is extremely important and getting the correct levels can mean the difference between success and failure Check out my article named Snake Plants (Sansevieria) And Sunlight.
 How Much Do They Really Need?